How Much Do Energy-Efficient Windows Cost? (2023)

 How many windows are there in an average home?

-Most homes have eight windows in the United States.
+Most homes, on average, have eight windows in the United States.